 This leads to one of the best copywriting secrets to the fore: Sell to the readers’ emotions.
 Writing effective copy is about helping prospects to imagine how life will be when they get hold of the product, subscribe to the service or buy the idea.
 The copywriter will paint a mental picture of how amazing they will look, or how incredible their life will become, because of what the article is offering them.
 Create a beautiful image in their mind and they will come rushing to get what you sell.
 To do this, tease the emotions of the reader help them to understand that your offer alone can provide what they need.

-Here are the most powerful drivers to sales, if your copywriter successfully matches your offer to these emotional drivers then your offer is likely to succeed:
+Here are the most powerful drivers of sales, if your copywriter successfully matches your offer to these emotional drivers then your offer is likely to succeed:

 - to improve their looks